-We have also had significant movement of pupils with only 40.5% of our children having started in Reception; over 140 families joined in September 22 from neighbouring schools or elected home education, and we continued to take in-year admissions for a further 44 families that year.
-Since September 23 we have had 29 further in-year admissions.
+We have also had significant movement of pupils with only 33.2% of our children having started in Reception; over 160 families have joined since September 22 from neighbouring schools or elected home education, and we continue to take in-year admissions.
+This year we have had a further 31 in-year admissions.
 This is due to our ever-improving reputation within the community; however, this has meant we have had limited time to close gaps and have an impact on some children's knowledge and understanding before their first formal assessments.